harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-releases-and-versioning.md

 - TLS certs if they are referred in a Kubernetes container command or arguments.

 For cases where versioning is not required, it can be skipped by using these two ways:
-- Annotate the manifest provided in the Harness Service **Manifests** section with `harness.io/skip-versioning: "true"`.
+- Annotate the manifest provided in the Harness service's **Manifests** section with `harness.io/skip-versioning: "true"`.
 - In the Harness service's **Manifest Configuration** page, select **Manifests** > **Advanced**, and then select the **Skip Versioning** checkbox.

 :::note info